 Federal Tax Penalties and IRS Form 5329.
 Several tax penalties may apply to your various IRA transactions, and are in addition to any federal, state, or local taxes.
-Federal penalties and excise taxes are generally reported and remitted to the IRS by completing IRS Form 5329, and attaching the form to your federal income tax return.
+Federal penalties and excise taxes are generally reported and remitted to the IRS by completing IRS Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, and attaching the form to your federal income tax return.
 The penalties may include any of the following taxes:

-- Early-Distribution Penalty Tax.
-If you take a distribution from your IRA before reaching age 591/2, you are subject to a 10 percent early-distribution penalty tax on the taxable portion of the distribution.
-However, certain 1. exceptions apply.
-Exceptions to the 10 percent penalty tax are distributions due to death, disability, first-time home purchase, eligible higher education expenses, medical expenses exceeding a certain percentage of adjusted gross income, health insurance premiums due to your extended unemployment a series of substantially equal periodic payments, IRS levy, traditional IRA conversions, qualified reservist distributions, and qualified HSA funding distributions.
-Properly completed rollovers, transfers, recharacterizations, and conversions are not subject to the 10 percent penalty tax. - Excess Contribution Penalty Tax.
+- 1. Early-Distribution Penalty Tax.
+If you take a distribution from your IRA before reaching age 591⁄2, you are subject to a 10 percent early-distribution penalty tax on the taxable portion of the distribution.
+However, certain exceptions apply.
+Exceptions to the 10 percent penalty tax are distributions due to death, disability, first-time home purchase, eligible higher education expenses, qualified disaster recovery distributions, medical expenses exceeding a certain percentage of adjusted gross income, health insurance premiums due to your extended unemployment, a series of substantially equal periodic payments, IRS levy, traditional IRA conversions, qualified reservist distributions, qualified birth or adoption distributions, distributions you take for your certified terminal illness, earnings attributable to an excess or unwanted regular contribution, and qualified HSA funding distributions.
+Properly completed rollovers, transfers, recharacterizations, and conversions are not subject to the 10 percent penalty tax. - 2.
+Excess Contribution Penalty Tax.
 If you contribute more to your IRA than you are eligible to contribute, you have created an excess contribution, which is subject to a 6 percent excise tax.
 The excise tax applies each year that the excess contribution remains in your IRA.
-If you timely file your federal incon tax return, you may still remove your excess contribution, plus attributable earnings, as late as October 15 for calendar year filers.
+If you timely file your federal income tax return, you may still remove your excess contribution, plus attributable earnings, as late as October 15 for calendar year filers. - 3.
 Excess Accumulation Penalty Tax.
-Any portion of a RMD that is not distributed by its deadline is subject to a 50 percent excess accumulation 3. penalty tax.
+Any portion of a RMD that is not distributed by its deadline is subject to an excess accumulation penalty tax of up to 25 percent.
 The IRS may waive this penalty upon your proof of reasonable error and that reasonable steps were taken to correct the error, including remedying the shortfall.
-See IRS Form 5329 instructions when requesting a waiver. - 1.
-Distribution Calculations In General.
-Most beneficiaries will use a single life expectancy method to satisfy these RMDs unless they elect the five-year rule.
-The five-year rule requires your beneficiary to completely withdraw your IRA assets by the end of the fifth year following your death year.
-The single life expectancy factor, using the IRS's single life table, will be determined by using the age on December 31 in the year following death of the oldest designated beneficiary, unless multiple beneficiaries exist and separate accounting applies.
-This initially determined factor is reduced by one for each subsequent year's calculation.
+See IRS Form 5329 instructions when requesting a waiver.
+In addition, the excess accumulation penalty tax may be reduced to 10 percent if the failure to take the RMD is corrected within the correction window.